 After a rest – onwards 🙂 Plenty of places to discover yet!

 In Kilbroney Park you will come across a CS Lewis Narnia Trail if you go to the front of the main building/cafe.
 Here you will find scenes from the most famous CS Lewis books.
 Of course, you need to travel through the wardrobe!

-There is no doubt that some of the world’s greatest writers/storytellers come from Northern Ireland.
+There is no doubt that some of the world’s greatest writers/storytellers come from the island of Ireland.
 Louis MacNeice, Samuel Beckett, Seamus Heaney, Brian Friel and C.S.
-Lewis are jusr a few.
-In Kilbroney Park you will come across a C.S.
+Lewis are just a few.
+In Kilbroney Park you will come across the C.S.
 Lewis Narnia Trail if you go to the front of the main building/cafe.
 There you will find scenes from the most famous C.S.
 Lewis books.
 C.S.
 Lewis was greatly inspired by the Mourne Mountains, Northern Ireland.

 C.S Lewis Square

 At C.S.
 Lewis Square are seven sculptures made by Maurice Harron, an Irish artist, each based on characters from Lewis’s books.
-Characters from The Lion, the Witch and the Wardrobe published in 1950: Aslan, Maugrim, Mr and Mrs Beaver, the Robin, the White Witch, the Stone Table and Mr Tumnus.
-Moving on through the wardrobe, you will find stations with themes from Lewis’s books: The Tree People, The Citadels, The Beavers’ House, the Witch’s Castle, etc.
+Characters from The Lion, the Witch and the Wardrobe published in 1950 include: Aslan, Maugrim, Mr and Mrs Beaver, the Robin, the White Witch, the Stone Table and Mr Tumnus.
+Moving on through the wardrobe, you will find stations with themes from Lewis’s books: The Tree People, The Citadels, The Beavers’ House, the Witch’s Castle and more!.